 American chart datum is taken from a mean or average low or average high tide.
 This means that you can often get negative tides during spring tides and bad weather.

 Congratulations if you made it here!

-Although a very investing topic, truly understanding the the process behind tidal patterns takes quite the explanation.
+Although a very interesting topic, truly understanding the process behind tidal patterns takes quite the explanation.